 Smaller and faster steps will massively help with trail running.
-For going uphill it’s the same as going up stairs — taking them quickly and one at a time is easier than making massive lunges and taking 3.
-Smaller strides generally though will help you land on the middle part of your foot rather than the heel, which will help you propel yourself forward, keep your balance, and protect yourself a little from knee injuries.
+For going uphill it’s the same as going up stairs – taking them quickly and one at a time is easier than making massive lunges and taking 3.
+Generally speaking, smaller strides will help you land on the middle part of your foot rather than the heel, which will help you propel yourself forward, keep your balance, and protect yourself a little from knee injuries.

 4. Keep your eyes on the trail